Select Page

 NOW, He means everything to me.

 The writing of this poem was perhaps the most amazing experience I’ve ever had with a poem.
-I was sitting in a funeral when it happened.
+I was sitting at a funeral when it happened.
 The speaker was discussing the great gifts given by the life and atoning sacrifice of Jesus Christ.
 As I observed the people around me, it was painfully obvious that many had absolutely no interest in Jesus Christ or anything related to Him.
 As I was pondering that thought, words began flowing into my mind.
 I grabbed a program and began writing as fast as I could.
 It was like taking dictation.
 I knew they weren’t my words.
 I have great respect for this poem because I know that I was not the author.